2022 Miami W Series round

 The 2022 W Series Miami round (known for commercial reasons as W Series Miami presented by Hard Rock) was the first of seven rounds in the 2022 W Series, and took place at the Miami International Autodrome in the United States on the 7th and 8 May 2022.
-The event was an undercard to the 2022 Formula One World Championship round at the same circuit.
+The event served as an undercard to the 2022 Formula One World Championship round at the same circuit.